Bipolar Disorder

 ❓ What is bipolar disorder in simple terms?

-❓ Does bipolar disorder always involve depression?
+❓ Does everyone with bipolar disorder experience mania?

-❓ Does bipolar disorder always involve depression?
+❓ Does everyone with bipolar disorder experience mania?

 ❓ Is bipolar disorder caused by one single factor?